minikin/minikin/README.md

-- I have more than a decade of experience in software engineering and leading teams
+- I have more than a decade of experience in software engineering

 - I've been working on very different products, different markets, and various technologies.
 For high-profile clients like PepsiCo, Philip Morris International, Vorwerk, and start-ups on different stages.